teboli/polyblur/README.md

 This repository contains a Python implementation of *Polyblur: Removing mild blur by polynomial reblurring* in IEEE Transaction on Computational Imaging 2021 by Mauricio Delbracio, Ignacio Garcia-Dorado, Soungjoon Choi, Damien Kelly and Peyman Milanfar.
-We provide Pytorch and Numpy non-official implementations reproducing the quantitative and qualitative of the original paper.
+We provide Pytorch and Numpy non-official implementations reproducing the quantitative and qualitative results of the original paper.

-An analysis of the algorithm can be found in a companion IPOL paper whose online demo runs the code of this demo.
-If this code or the IPOL paper and demo are useful to your research, please find our paper (to appear)
+An analysis of the algorithm can be found in a companion IPOL paper whose online demo runs the code of this rep. If this code, or the IPOL paper and demo are useful to your research, please find our paper (to appear)

 ### Test